Skip to main content

 If you can see it, you can manage it.

-Monitor everything that happens in your network to prevent potential attacks, detect suspicious events, and identify shadow IT cases.
+Continuously monitor all activity within your network to prevent potential attacks, detect suspicious events, and spot policy violations (like shadow IT) before they cause damage.
 Consider deploying a user activity monitoring solution to address insider threats and third-party-related security risks.

 By keeping an eye on the activity of individual users and entities in your network, you can: